VoIP Hurricane Net Will Activate Thursday 9/26/24 10 AM EDT for Hurricane Helene and Impacts to Florida and Georgia

 Please note that there could be additional listen only nodes and streaming feeds.
 If time allows, this info will be updated via the voipwxnet web site and social media feeds.

-The VoIP Hurricane Net Management team continues to closely watch Nicole.
+The VoIP Hurricane Net Management team continues to closely watch Hurricane Francine.
 Thanks to all for their continued support of the VoIP Hurricane Net!

 73,Rob-KD1CY.